akvo/akvo-provisioning/README.md

 ---
 A node is an individual machine in an environment.
 A node has one or more roles

+Roles
+===

+Basic
+---
+The `basic` role is the minimal setup required to further configure this node.
+It is essentially bootstrapping further once the initial basic bootstrap scripts are finished.

+Management
+---
+There are some centralised services such as `puppetdb` which are required across the entire environment.
+These are provided by the management server.
+Note: a management node is required before any other nodes can be bootstrapped, as they will to contact their management node.

+Monitor
+---
+The `monitor` role is for the node which will

 Environment Setup Instructions
 ===
 * Ensure the correct config is in [TODO: set up heira and include info here]